-See associated Background and Discussion section at the end of the document for a more thorough discussion of the changes recommended by OPG, and their basis.
+See associated Background and Discussion section (#9 in this document) for a more thorough discussion of the changes recommended by OPG, and their basis.

 Regarding removal of language pertaining to AVR setpoint compensation:

 For stations that have multiple generating units sharing a Main Output Transformer (MOT), it is absolutely necessary to have some kind of AVR setpoint compensation, usually 'reactive droop compensation', to achieve acceptable voltage control of the shared terminals.